Welcome to Hawkchurch Church of England Primary School

 Everyone at the school strongly believes that Hawkchurch C of E Primary School is a wonderful place for your children to attend and for us to work alongside you as your child grows.
 We are an extremely friendly school, always open and approachable, along with being dedicated to ensuring that your child’s time here is happy and beneficial.

-Click the Boxes below to read more.
+Click the boxes below to read more about what’s on at school in the next two weeks.
 If you have any questions please call us on 01297 678 331 or email us by Clicking Here

 Hawkchurch Primary School